MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 4. There are now two conflicting subfolders that our app must make a decision on.

 **Example 2**:
-Any file or folder in a user’s My Drive may be arbitrarily added to a new location.
+Any file or folder in a user's My Drive may be arbitrarily added to a new location.
 These files or folders will be viewable in multiple places.
 The *correct* location is now unclear.

 ![file save in two places](media/file-saved-in-two-places-example.png)